Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Evaluation

 \subsection{Ablation Study}

 \mypara{Effect of the Training Stages} As described in~\Cref{sec:method}, \Method uses two training stages.
 To investigate the contribution of each stage, we conduct an ablation study of different training stages using \Method with BadNet trigger on DAVIS using a 5\% poisoning rate and point, box, and mask prompts.
-As shown in \Cref{tab:stage12_ablation}, combining stage 1 and stage 2 yields the strongest clean performance across all prompts, giving the highest mIoU and J\&F and the highest ASR on different prompts.
+As shown in \Cref{tab:stage12_ablation}, combining stage 1 and stage 2 yields the strongest clean performance across all prompts, giving the highest mIoU and J\&F while maintaining high ASR.
 Additionally, the results show that conducting only stage 1 training can achieve good backdoor effectiveness but negatively impact clean performance.
-For instance, only training stage 1 achieves ASR on point and box at 94.4\% and 94.5\% while clean performance degrades, with mIoU and J\&F lower than the two-stage model by 0.167 and 0.145 under the same prompt setting.
+For instance, on the point prompt, stage 1 only achieves 94.4\% ASR but degrades clean performance, with mIoU and J\&F lower than the two-stage model by 0.167 and 0.145, respectively.
 By contrast, only training stage 2 raises mIoU and J\&F compared with training stage 1 alone, yet significantly decreases ASR to 3.9\% on the point prompt, indicating a lack of backdoor effectiveness.
 These results show that both stages are necessary to achieve strong clean utility and backdoor effectiveness.

 \mypara{Effect of the Loss Function Weights} As stated in~\Cref{sec:method}, each stage uses two loss coefficients $\lambda_1$ and $\lambda_2$.
 To assess the sensitivity of \Method to these coefficients, we perform ablations on SAM2 based on the DAVIS dataset with a poisoning rate of $5\%$.
 We sweep $\lambda_1$ and $\lambda_2$ over 0.5, 1.0, 1.5, and 2.0 under \Method with BadNet on point prompt.
 For the ablation of stage 1, the results in~\Cref{fig:stage_params_ablation_a} show only marginal variation when $\lambda_1$ changes, with ASR at $93\%$-$94\%$, mIoU at $0.51$-$0.52$, and J\&F at $0.37$-$0.38$.
 Similarly, for stage 2, \Cref{fig:stage_params_ablation_b} shows similarly small effects when varying $\lambda_2$: ASR at $94\%$-$95\%$, mIoU at $0.51$-$0.53$, and J\&F at $0.35$-$0.39$.
 These trends suggest that the loss weights across both stages have limited influence on backdoor efficacy and clean performance.
 Thus, the default setting with $\lambda_1=\lambda_2=1.0$ is sufficient within the experiments.